tarunbisht-24/30-Days-Javascript-Hacktoberfest2023/README.md

 # Contribution Rules📚:

 - You are allowed to make pull requests that break the rules.
-We just merge it ;)
+I will review that and merge it ;)
-- Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
+- Do NOT add any build steps e.g npm install (I want to keep this a simple static site)
 - Do NOT remove other content.
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works
 <!-- - Add your name to the contributorsList file. -->